nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 3a2.
 User re-enters the phone number and/or email.

       Steps 3a1-3a2 are repeated until the data entered is correct.
-      Use case resumes at step 3 if the details are re-entered.
+      Use case resumes at step 4 if the details entered are correct.

 * 3b.
 User omits one or more required fields (name, phone number, email or address).